 The awesome folks over at Ronimo Games were nice enough to send along a PSN code for Awesomenauts.
 Since I actually got the game for free via PlayStation Plus, I thought I’d pass it along to one of our lucky listeners or readers.

 Just use the widget below to put yourself in the running for the game (or, if you’re a PlayStation Plus subscriber, just download the game for free and give it a whirl!).
-Keep your eyes on the blog in the coming days for my written review.
+Keep your eyes on the blog in the coming days for my written review.1 Comment

 I couldn’t think of anything particularly relevant to discuss in today’s Weekend Hangover post, so I just randomly decided to honor Resident Evil’s infamous green herb and its mysterious healing properties.
 The kind botanical friend first appeared in the original Resident Evil and the series has never managed to shake it since.
 It’s made a token appearance in every creeper-filled Capcom joint ever since.
 Any dope will know that you’re bound to take some hits, so it’s critical to take breaks between shot-gunning sessions and apply the herb as needed.
 If you don’t keep an eye on your health, you could very easily end up cashed.
 Anyway, don’t forget to share VGH with your buds!

 Sony has just dropped a new trailer for Resistance: Burning Skies which shows off the game’s 8-player online multiplayer action.
-I’m personally looking forward to getting my hands on it, as I’m really interested to find out first-hand how a first-person shooter feels on the Vita.
-Find out for yourself on May 29th when the game launches.
+I’m personally looking forward to…Comments closed

 Fez is finally out!
 For a game that’s been in development for around five years and has won a number of awards, it’s kind of a big deal that you can actually download it and play it today.
 It certainly doesn’t hurt that it appears to be getting really good reviews.